a-onate/gloffis_prod/doc/Add_new_wflow_model.md

 # Adding a new wflow hydrological model to GLOFFIS.

 The production system gloffis_prod generates Delft-FEWS configuration files relying on the information stored in a MS Access Database and the series of scripts presented in this repository, to contribute to the automatization of the system’s set-up.
 The external database holds the information related to the system’s characteristics (according to the specific design adopted) mainly associated to the data products considered and wflow models incorporated.
-The scripts retrieve that information and produce XML configuration files belonging to the directories mentioned in the readme file of the src folder.
+The scripts retrieve that information and produce XML configuration files belonging to the directories mentioned in the readme file.
 In order to illustrate how the system can be edited using the production system to include a new wflow hydrological model for its execution, this document proposes a series of steps applied to incorporate the wflow model for the Moselle catchment in France as an example.

 ## Step 1: